proxv/jsbundle/README.md

 [Here is a more useful example.](https://github.com/proxv/jsbundle/blob/master/ext/logger-filter.js)

 **Note**: output filters may require additional configuration options, like the *loggerFilterLevel* above.
 These values should be written into the same configuration JSON file.
 If you write your own output filter, it's probably a good idea to avoid collisions by prefixing additional configuration option names with the name of the output filter.

+### bundleUrl
+The bundleUrl will be accessible in your code by accessing *module.bundleUrl*.
+If having this information accessible from your code would be useful, set its value to the url from which you'll be serving the bundled code.
+The "Dev CDN" configures this value automatically for bundles that it serves.

 ## Thanks To